-We are upgrading our recommendation on ArcelorMittal to Neutral.
+We are retaining our Neutral recommendation on ArcelorMittal.
+The

-continues to grapple with challenging economic conditions in
+ArcelorMittal continues to contend with soft economic conditions in

 Europe, volatility in steel prices and tough competition.
 The

 oversupply in the steel industry has pressured prices and might

 lead to further price declines.
 However, we are impressed by the

 growth opportunities arising from acquisitions and emerging markets

 as well as the company's efforts to cut debt and reduce costs.
 We

 are also encouraged by its expansion initiatives in the mining